 Payload: Payload are the data values to include in the packet.
 They are listed by name in the sequence they will be sent.
 If the requested value cannot be found (for example, if the nomenclature is wrong) the defined J1939 packet will not be sent.
-See Data Alias Definitions on page 44 for the payload nomenclature.
+See Data Alias Definitions on page 29 for the payload nomenclature.
+The site (in bytes) of each value depends on the node settings.
 The byte counts are defined in the packet definitions which can be found on Github.
+Possible value names can be listed by clicking on the "Payload" text box and pressing the down arrow on the keyboard.